luscabe/new-study/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deployment on Firebase Hosting

+This project was developed and deployed to firebase hosting, with use of GitHub Actions.
+You can see a live version [here](https://new-study-1f09b.firebaseapp.com/)